 |Sister-ships||Costa Atlantica, Carnival Legend, Carnival Miracle, Carnival Pride, Carnival Spirit|

 |Christened by||Ines Sastre (for Costa Cruises)|

 Review of Costa Mediterranea

 The 2003-built Costa Mediterranea cruise ship is the second of the two "Spirit-Class" Costa ships - together with the fleetmate Costa Atlantica.
-In 2020-Q4, Mediterranea left Costa Cruises fleet to join CSSC Carnival China Cruise Shipping.
+In 2020-Q4, Mediterranea left Costa Cruises fleet to join CSSC Carnival China Cruise Shipping/ADORA CRUISES.
 The new Chinese cruise company officially started operations in January 2020 with Costa Atlantica.
-In 2023, to CSSC's fleet will be added a 133,500-ton (Vista-class) newbuild.
+In 2023, to Adora's fleet will be added a 133,500-ton (Vista-class) newbuild.